NazemKhan/Chain-or-Channel-Payment-Optimization-with-Heterogeneous-Flow-Code/README.md

 This repository contains the code used to generate the figures and examples for the paper "Chain or Channel?
 Payment Optimization with Heterogeneous Flow" by Paolo Guasoni and Nazem Khan (2024).

+## Figures

-Start by reading the file GeneralMethod.ipynb.
-This describes our method for computing the optimal channel deposits and the optimal policy for a general transaction stream.
+Start by reading the file [General Method](GeneralMethod.ipynb) GeneralMethod.ipynb.
+This describes our method for computing the optimal channel deposits and the optimal policy for a general transaction stream with continuous payments.
+Moreover, the functions in that file are used throughout the files in the figures folder.

+## Examples